jpegzilla/starter-guide/readme.md

 -   [**fish.**](https://fishshell.com/) this one looks fun and comes with some nice autosuggestion features.

+here are some questions you should answer once you have a shell and a terminal of your choice:

+1.  where is the terminal installed on my computer (where is the executable file)?
+1.  where is the shell `[executable file]` installed?
+1.  how do I connect these two?
+1.  does typing commands into the terminal get a response from the shell?

+here's a good way to know your shell is working: open your terminal, and you should see a `[shell prompt]` appear. this will typically be your username on the computer with some other information, followed by a cursor where you can type.

 #### version control

-a version control system is a piece of software designed to track changes in a codebase. this will allow you to write code incrementally &mdash; meaning that if you break something, you can go back to a previous "checkpoint". it also is a huge benefit when you're working with multiple people on a team, because it helps you to see who did what within the code.
+a `[version control system]` is a piece of software designed to track changes in a codebase. this will allow you to write code incrementally &mdash; meaning that if you break something, you can go back to a previous "checkpoint". it also is a huge benefit when you're working with multiple people on a team, because it helps you to see who did what within the code.

 -   [**git.**](https://git-scm.com/) git is an extremely powerful version control system and the most ubiquitous item of its type.